puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 Examples:

 {% highlight ruby %}
-    # Right-hand operand is a string:
+    # Right operand is a string:
     'eat' in 'eaten' # resolves to true
     'Eat' in 'eaten' # resolves to true

-    # Right hand operand is an array:
+    # Right operand is an array:
     'eat' in ['eat', 'ate', 'eating'] # resolves to true 'Eat' in ['eat', 'ate', 'eating'] # resolves to true

-    # Right hand operand is a hash:
+    # Right operand is a hash:
     'eat' in { 'eat' => 'present tense', 'ate' => 'past tense'} # resolves to true 'eat' in { 'present' => 'eat', 'past' => 'ate' }            # resolves to false

-    # Left hand operand is a regular expression (with the case-insensitive option "?i")
+    # Left operand is a regular expression (with the case-insensitive option "?i")
     /(?i:EAT)/ in ['eat', 'ate', 'eating'] # resolves to true

-    # left hand is a type (an integer between 100-199)
+    # Left operand is a data type (matching integers between 100-199)
     Integer[100, 199] in [1, 2, 125] # resolves to true
     Integer[100, 199] in [1, 2, 25]  # resolves to false